Apple ponders cash, caves on board-vote proposal

 FROM TVS TO CHINA

-Apple's yearly pow-wows with shareholders at 1 Infinite Loop are thus generally contention-free affairs, with executives mostly deflecting questions about upcoming products - whose new features are guarded fiercely.
+Apple's yearly powwows with shareholders at 1 Infinite Loop are generally contention-free affairs, with executives mostly deflecting questions about upcoming products - whose new features are guarded fiercely.

-Some shareholders nonetheless tried to find a way around executives' wall of silence about its pipeline, including an Apple TV rumoured for 2012 that could mark its entree into a television business now dominated by Samsung Electronics.
+One shareholder nonetheless tried to find a way around executives' wall of silence about its pipeline, including an Apple TV rumored for 2012 that could mark its entree into a television business now dominated by Samsung Electronics.

 "I just bought a 55-inch LG TV for the Superbowl and I have 60 days to return it.
 Should I return it?" one shareholder asked as laughter erupted.
 Cook declined to comment.

-Away from its gadgets and bottom line, Cook continues to grapple with issues such as negative publicity surrounding accusations of inhumane working conditions at the company's manufacturing partners in China.
+Away from its gadgets and bottom line, Cook continues to grapple with negative publicity surrounding accusations of inhumane working conditions at the company's manufacturing partners in China.

 A handful of protesters gathered outside the meeting, holding up small placards urging Apple to make an "ethical" iPhone.
-On its part, the company has been trying to direct the spotlight on its efforts to urge partners to treat their employees better.
+The company has been trying to direct the spotlight on its efforts to urge partners to treat their employees better.

 Recent moves include inviting independent scrutiny of conditions at its biggest production partner Foxconn in southern China, where a rash of worker suicides put Apple's supply chain under a microscope.

-It also unveiled the results of labour-audits at over 100 of its suppliers and allowed TV cameras onto Foxconn's infamously closely guarded facilities.
+It also unveiled the results of labor audits at over 100 of its suppliers and allowed TV cameras onto Foxconn's closely guarded facilities.

+"With all that money, maybe we could minimize the exploitation of some of the labor force.
+I'd kick in an extra dollar to buy an iPod or $5 to buy an iPad if it meant somebody somewhere down the road wasn't being exploited," said retired airforce pilot Eric Schwalm as he left the meeting.

-(Writing by Edwin Chan, editing by Gerald E. McCormick, Derek Caney and Richard Chang)
+(Writing by Edwin Chan, editing by Gerald E. McCormick, Derek Caney, Richard Chang, Phil Berlowitz)